spacexfy/spacexfy/README.md

 Every trading decision remains the client's independent decision.

-SPACEXFY does not act as a financial advisor, trustee, or fiduciary.
+SPACEXFY.ai does not act as a financial advisor, trustee, or fiduciary.

 ---